percona/everest-doc/docs/reference/known_limitations.md

 ## MongoDB sharding

-- Once MongoDB sharding is enabled, it cannot be disabled unless the cluster is paused.
+- Once MongoDB sharding is enabled, it cannot be disabled.

 - MongoDB 4.4 will no longer be supported, preventing users from upgrading the PSMDB operator if any database is running version 4.4.